Enhancing Smart Contract Security Analysis with Execution Property Graphs: Background

 \subsection{Blockchain and Decentralized Finance}

 The advent of Bitcoin~\cite{bitcoin} marked the beginning of a new era of decentralized databases known as blockchains.
 A blockchain is a \PtoP distributed database that consists of a series of blocks, each containing a list of transactions.
 In a blockchain, accounts are represented through unique addresses, and an address can claim ownership of data attributed to it.
 Every transaction represents a change in the state of the blockchain, such as a transfer of ownership or funds.
-The blockchain ensures that such ownership transfers are timestamped and agreed upon among the participants.
-In addition to simple transfers of funds from one address to another, transactions can carry quasi-Turing-complete transition functions, which are realized in the form of so-called smart contracts.
+In addition to simple transfers of funds, transactions can carry quasi-Turing-complete transition functions, which are realized in the form of so-called smart contracts.
 Smart contracts in essence are programs running on top of blockchains and allow the implementation of various applications, including financial products, i.e., \DeFi.
-These \DeFi applications enable a plethora of use cases, such as financial exchanges~\cite{hertzog2017bancor}, lending~\cite{qin2021empirical}, flash loans~\cite{qin2021attacking} and many more.
+These \DeFi applications enable a plethora of use cases, such as financial exchanges~\cite{xu2023sok}, lending~\cite{qin2021empirical}, and flash loans~\cite{qin2021attacking}.